 Overall, Ad-RTS-hIL-12 + veledimex was well tolerated, with a higher incidence of grade 3 or greater adverse events in the 40 mg cohort.
 All serious adverse events and Grade 3 related toxicities were rapidly reversible upon discontinuation of veledimex.
 The most common related adverse events included headache, nausea/vomiting, fever, white blood cell/leukocyte count decrease, platelet count decrease, liver function test increase and cytokine release syndrome.
 Five subjects had related serious adverse events.
 As of July 8, 2016, we received a report of one additional death occurring approximately 3.9 months after completing veledimex therapy and subsequently receiving additional salvage therapy.
-The death is not considered to be related to Ad-RTS-hIL-12 + veledimex.
+The death is unrelated to Ad-RTS-hIL-12 + veledimex.

 On July 15, 2016 the Company issued a statement with regard to a third death that had been recently reported to us.
 In our statement we announced that we were collecting and analyzing information concerning this death to determine appropriate and timely reporting to the FDA.
 The cause of death was an intracranial hemorrhage, which occurred some time after the patient had been discharged from the treating center.
 We have determined that this is an isolated case, and there have been no other reported related instances of brain hemorrhage in any pervious cohort or prior studies with Ad-RTS-hIL-12 + veledimex.
 On July 19th, we announced that the Safety Review Committee for the GBM trial concluded that this third patient death was unrelated to study drug.
-The GBM trial remained open to enrollment and we have subsequently treated two patients in the 30 mg cohort.
-We expect to provide further updates on the progress of the study, including longer-term survival follow up, at the upcoming SNO 21st Annual Scientific Meeting November 17 - 20, 2016 in Scottsdale, Arizona, in a presentation entitled "Phase 1 dose escalation study of controlled intra-tumoral viral delivery of Ad-RTS-hIL-12 + oral veledimex in subjects with recurrent or progressive high-grade glioma".
-In addition, a nonclinical presentation entitled "Local regulated IL-12 expression as an immunotherapy for the treatment of pontine glioma" will be presented.
-We intend to initiate a pediatric glioma study in 2017.
+The GBM trial remained open to enrollment and we have subsequently completed the 30 mg cohort.
+We expect to provide further updates on the progress of the study, including longer-term survival follow up, at the upcoming SNO 21st Annual Scientific Meeting November 17 - 20, 2016 in Scottsdale, Arizona, in a poster entitled "Phase 1 study of intratumoral viral delivery of Ad-RTS-hIL-12 + oral veledimex is well tolerated and suggests survival benefit in recurrent high grade glioma".
+In addition, a nonclinical poster entitled "Local regulated IL-12 expression as an immunotherapy for the treatment of pontine glioma" will be presented.
+We intend to initiate a pediatric brain tumor study in the first half of 2017.